WebberZone/add-to-all/readme.txt

 	* Fixed "Exclude display on these post IDs"
 	* Fixed link to Settings page
 	* Fixed Content addition on Post and Pages only
+	* Admin scripts were incorrectly added on all "Add New" post screens

 = 2.0.0 =